tdauth/dmdf/README.md

 The model, texture and sound resources are not part of this repository.
 Download the installation setup from the [ModDB](http://www.moddb.com/mods/warcraft-iii-the-power-of-fire/downloads) to install all resources files.

+## Dependencies <a name="dependencies"></a>
+These are the development dependencies of this modification:
+* Warcraft III: The Frozen Throne.
+* JassHelper 0.A.2.A
+* wc3mapoptimizer
+* Batch environment
+* wc3lib: For updating trigger data, trigger strings and map translations.

 ## Formats <a name="formats"></a>
 Warcraft III brings several custom file formats which have to be understood to modify the game properly.